minoritea/hugo-revealjs-generator/README.md

   $ hugo new your-presentation-name/slide3.md
   # ...
   ```
-  Note that your slides are sorted by its file name(e.g. slide1 > slide2 > slide3 ...).
+  Note that your slides are sorted by title(e.g. slide1 > slide2 > slide3 ...).

 5. edit your slides.
   - put your contents into slides in hugo's Markdown format.